-The main Chilean thing is the addition of dulce de leche to the batter, this make for a cake mellow and addictive.
+The secret Chilean thing is the addition of dulce de leche to the batter; this makes for a cake mellow and addictive.

 Don’t get lost in the name; this is a fruitcake that will change you for the better.

 Makes 4 cakes of about 1 Kilogram each